Pralay (missile): Induction

-The development phase of Pralay began in 2015 and took four years to test the required technologies.
+The development phase of Pralay began in 2015 and completed in four years.
 DRDO will conduct four test flights before the missile being commissioned.
 According to analysts, development of Pralay achieved an important milestone for India's future Rocket Force.
 In view of 2020–2021 China–India skirmishes, Indian Armed Forces in December 2022 moved proposal for acquisition of Pralay missile.
-On 25 December 2022, Ministry of Defence (MoD) cleared the order for 120 missiles.
+On 25 December 2022, Ministry of Defence cleared the order for 120 missiles for the Indian Air Force.